-- to explain how you, as a shareholder of the Company, can vote at the Meeting, either in person or by transferring your vote to someone else to vote on your behalf; - to request that you authorize the Company's Chairman (or his alternate) to vote on your behalf in accordance with your instructions set out on the proxy form; - to inform you about the business to be conducted at the Meeting, including the election of directors for the coming year and the resolutions to approve amendments to the LTIP; and - to give you important background information to assist you in deciding how to vote.
+- to explain how you, as a shareholder of the Company, can vote at the Meeting, either in person or by transferring your vote to someone else to vote on your behalf; - to request that you authorize the Company's Chairman (or his alternate) to vote on your behalf in accordance with your instructions set out on the proxy form; - to inform you about the business to be conducted at the Meeting, including the election of directors and the appointment of auditors for the coming year; and - · to give you important background information to assist you in deciding how to vote.

 No person has been authorized to give any information or to make any representation in connection with the matters to be considered at the Meeting other than those contained in this Circular and, if given or made, any such information or representation must not be relied upon as having been authorized.
-This Circular does not constitute an offer to buy, or a solicitation of an offer to sell, any securities, or the solicitation of a proxy, by any person in any jurisdiction in which such an offer or solicitation is not authorized or in which the person making such offer or solicitation is not qualified to do so or to any person to whom it is unlawful to make such an offer or solicitation of an offer or a proxy solicitation.
+This Circular does not constitute an offer to buy, or a solicitation of an offer to sell, any securities, or the solicitation of a proxy, by any person in any jurisdiction in which such an offer or solicitation is not authorized or in which the person making such offer or solicitation.
 Neither the delivery of this Circular nor any distribution of the securities referred to in this Circular will, under any circumstances, create an implication that there has been no change in the information set forth in this Circular since the date as of which such information is given in this Circular.